Pimcore Fixture Bundle

 .
 Here's an example demonstrating how to implement this.

-use Neusta\Pimcore\FixtureBundle\Fixture;
+use Neusta\Pimcore\FixtureBundle\Fixture\Fixture;

 use Pimcore\Test\KernelTestCase;